We may earn commission from affiliate links →

 Visit The Blue Cave And Green Cave

-The Blue Cave is a unique phenomenon that occurs for about two hours a day.
-Located in Bisevo, a neighboring island close to Komiza, the blue grotto is a natural wonder where the rays of the sun pass through a small underwater opening and illuminate the cave in luminescent blue light.
+The Blue Cave is a unique phenomenon that occurs for about two hours daily.
+Located in Bisevo, a neighboring island close to Komiza, the blue grotto is a natural wonder where the sun’s rays pass through a small underwater opening and illuminate the cave in luminescent blue light.

 You can get a 20-minute boat taxi from the Komiza Harbor to Bisevo, where you can purchase tickets, or buy a tour of Komiza that will include other sights like the Green Cave Porat Beach.
 The Blue Cave is a top-rated tourist site, and if you are visiting during the high season of July and August, the experience may be underwhelming due to the long wait and the short time (five minutes) spent in the cave.